AetherModel/Aether/README.md

 ## Dependencies:

-1. Aether uses the netcdf library (netcdf-cxx4).
-We will eventually make a configuration file that will check to see if you have this installed, but right now it is hardcoded to be in /opt/local/lib.
-Sorry.
-Also, the python code provided for visualization uses the netcdf library (netCDF4).
+1. Aether uses the netcdf library (netcdf-cxx4), but we wrote a binary output file also, so we can choose which one we want.

 2. The armadillo include files need to be placed somewhere that can be accessed by the Makefile.
+These are included in the Aether/include directory now.

 ## Quick Start: